 Colleges typically offer many student resources around campus, whether it is a writing center, librarians, tutors, study groups, or counselors.
-Make sure to use the many campus resources available to you, as they may improve both your academic and personal college experience.
+Make sure to use the many campus resources available to you -- reach out online if necessary -- as they may improve both your academic and personal college experience.

 Don’t: Stay in your room and hide

 By going out and exploring your campus, you can learn so much about your environment and the students in it!
 Keep an open mind about trying new things, joining clubs, and getting involved in campus activities.
 This will help making friends easier, some of whom could become lifelong friends.